GenomiqueENS/toulligQC/README.md

 In the config part, the sample.sheet directory can be omitted if barcodes were not used in the run.

 <a name="sample-sheet-for-barcoded-samples"></a>
-### 2.3 Sample sheet
+### 2.3 Samplesheet

-A sample sheet is required if barcodes were used.
+A samplesheet is required if barcodes were used.
 The sample sheet file describes the different samples and their corresponding barcodes.
 The **Index column is mandatory** and  must contain the Oxford Nanopore Technology **barcode number**.
 For example **01, 02, 11**.
 The **other columns are optional** but can be useful to define your samples for the following analyses.
 They can be modified at your convenience.

 design.csv example: